ducttape-infra/.github/profile/README.md

     systemctl enable httpd
 ```

 ### [Actionfile](https://github.com/ducttape-infra/action.sh)

-Runs scriptblocks from run Actionfiles, a Markdown-based configuration file that describes a set of actions, scripts, or tasks for use in automation workflows
+An _Actionfile_ is a Markdown-based configuration file that describes a set of actions, scripts, or tasks for use in automation workflows, dotfile management, or application deployment.
+It is designed for human readability and machine parsing, combining documentation, configuration, and executable code blocks in one file.

 ### [Integration with Packer](https://github.com/ducttape-infra/packer-machinefile)